Magnus Gabriel De la Gardie: 1644–1654: Under Queen Christina

 Early on during the reign of Queen Christina (1644–1654) De la Gardie became the queen's favourite at only 23 years of age.
 Being, reportedly, both well-mannered and good looking might have helped De la Gardie to gain the queen's favour.
 His knowledge concerning culture, politics and representation might also have impressed the queen just as his talent for organizing festivities and surrounding himself with extravagance and magnificence.
 His skill and interest in these areas was in demand during a time when individuals in power should not only be well-learned, resolute and rooted in history, but have a sense of details and possess splendour as well.

 In 1645 he was promoted to colonel of the Life Guards.
 In 1646, De la Gardie was head of a diplomatic mission to France in order to find Queen Christina musicians for her Swedish court.
 The mission was a success for De la Gardie, who upon his return to Sweden received distinctions of an unparalleled amount.
 Furthermore, the queen arranged a wedding for him and the queen's cousin Maria Eufrosyne of Zweibrücken at the Royal Palace.
 After the wedding, De la Gardie was made a Privy Councillor.
 On 17 April 1648, he was promoted to general and served as such under the future king, and his own brother-in-law, Charles Gustav, during the Siege of Prague that took place in the final months of the Thirty Years' War.
 Despite making only a slight contribution in the war, De la Gardie was eventually rewarded 22,500 riksdaler, more than any other general.
 The same year, he was created count of Arensburg (Kuressaare).
 De la Gardie began his first of two terms as Governor-General of the Swedish dominion of Livonia in 1649.

 Prior to Queen Christina's coronation, De la Gardie gave Queen Christina a solid sterling silver throne, to be used for the event.
 At the coronation in 1650, De la Gardie was entrusted with carrying the royal banner.
 A year later, in 1651, he ended his first term in Livonia and was appointed Marshal of the Realm (riksmarskalk).
-In 1652, he became Lord High Treasurer (riksskattmästare), which was one of five Great Officers of the Realm and, as such, one of the most prominent and powerful members of the Privy Council as well as head of the Chambers (kammarkollegium).
+In 1652, he became Lord High Treasurer (riksskattmästare), which was one of five Great Officers of the Realm and, as such, one of the most prominent and powerful members of the Privy Council as well as head of the Kammarkollegiet.
 Also in 1652, De la Gardie was appointed lawspeaker (lagman) of Västergötland and Dalsland.
 When his father Jacob died that year, Magnus Gabriel inherited Läckö Castle and became Count of Läckö.